UTNuclearRoboticsPublic/EnvEase/README.md

 # nrg_bash

-This is a set of bash scripts for automating the environment setup for NRG members.
-It handles setup of the ROS1 or ROS2 environments (or both).
-It also downloads and sources alias files for your specific robot platforms and projects.
+This is a set of bash scripts for automating and managing the Linux environment setup for NRG members.
+It handles the setup of ROS1 and/or ROS2 environments, and downloads and sources bash alias files for your specific robot platforms and projects.

 ## Package Details
 ### Maintainer